angyansheng/100theorems/100theorems.md

 AYS's Top 100 Theorems in Mathematics (in progress)
 ======

-Triggered by Paul and Jack Abad's 1999 list of [The Hundred Greatest Theorems](http://pirate.shu.edu/~kahlnath/Top100.html), I have ventured to compile my own Top 100 list.\
+Triggered by Paul and Jack Abad's 1999 list of [The Hundred Greatest Theorems](http://pirate.shu.edu/~kahlnath/Top100.html), I have ventured to compile my own Top 100 list of theorems before 2000.\
 Since I'm not the Fields Medal Committee (and even if I were), I make no claim to objectivity.
 Indeed, this list reveals much more about my math education and exposure than the 'intrinsic worth' of the theorems (whatever that means).\
 My criteria for selection are roughly: historical significance of the result; connections to different areas of math; relevance to current research; but most importantly, whether I've heard of it before.